wikius/benchmark-wikidata/README.md

-# benchmark-wikidata
+# Benchmarking Wikidata

-Programs and data for benchmarking SPARQL queries on Wikidata
+Programs and data for benchmarking SPARQL queries on Wikidata that are used in https://www.wikidata.org/wiki/Wikidata:Scaling_Wikidata/Benchmarking